Drip Irrigation System Installation in Orangevale, CA

 Simple Care Keeps Your Drip System Running for Years

-Drip systems need a small amount of regular attention.
-A flush of the filter, a check on emitters, and a seasonal timer change cover most of it.
+Drip systems need a little regular attention: flush the filter, check emitters, and adjust the timer with the seasons.

 - Flush the main filter twice a year so silt and minerals do not block the line.